mbest1813/documentation/v2/clickstream/destinations/pebble-post.md

 [Learn more about Pebble Post.](http://pebblepost.com/)

-## Why send data to Pebble Post using Astronomer Clickstream?
+## Why send data to Pebble Post using MetaRouter?

-Instead of having to manually adapt your code, Astronomer Clickstream's integration automatically collects and transforms data for Pebble Post directly from web applications, mobile applications, and server-side implementations.
+Instead of having to manually adapt your code, MetaRouter's integration automatically collects and transforms data for Pebble Post directly from web applications, mobile applications, and server-side implementations.

-This guide will explain how to integrate Pebble Post into Astronomer's clickstream platform as a destination, allowing you to leverage Pebble Post's technology to capture online interest, convert more customers, and deliver a focused call to action that will drive measurable results.
+This guide will explain how to integrate Pebble Post into MetaRouter's platform as a destination, allowing you to leverage Pebble Post's technology to capture online interest, convert more customers, and deliver a focused call to action that will drive measurable results.

-## Getting Started with Pebble Post and Astronomer Clickstream
+## Getting Started with Pebble Post and MetaRouter

 ### Pebble Post Side